 I’ve been obsessed with words my entire life.
-Put it this way: Did you ever order books at school through Scholastic?
+Put it this way: did you ever order books at school through Scholastic?
 If so, did you ever hear about an 11-year-old kid ordering a dictionary, a thesaurus, and a grammar guide from one of those flyers?
 Well, I was that kid.

-In 2008, I enrolled in Ryerson University’s publishing program and learned – to my delight – that editing meant more than just nitpicking over commas.
+A year after completing my B.A., I enrolled in Ryerson University’s publishing program and learned — to my delight — that editing meant more than just nitpicking over commas.
 It also meant fact-checking, ferreting out gaps in logic, and fixing “infelicities in communication” (How I love that phrase!) to boot.

 - Overview: Education